Do it yourself digital photos, a big mistake

 Lighting can make or break your results

-The most important variable in today’s photography is proper lighting.
+The most important variable in today’s photography is not whether or not you use film or digital, its proper “lighting” that still remains at the top of the list.
 Lighting can make or break an image and amateurs frequently lack the know-how and proper equipment to achieve the best quality results.
 The light issue becomes most important with an indoor or studio-type atmosphere.
-While a single or on-camera flash can sometimes help, it often yields poor and often harsh effects.
+While a single or on-camera flash can sometimes help an outside photographic setting, inside it yields poor and often harsh effects.
 Ask a professional photographer and they’ll tell you, good quality photographs are the result of proper lighting.
 Indoor, skilled use of the correct lighting equipment can make the difference between outstanding and unfavorable images.
 Professional lighting equipment can cost thousands of dollars.
 Knowing how to use these tools and create the best possible photographs takes talent and expertise derived from years of experience.

 Camera lenses often an overlooked factor